ecodynlab/GALUP/Modules 2/module1.md

 ([Source](https://developers.google.com/earth-engine/guides/charts_image_collection))<br>

+**3.1 Video tutorial for the section 3.1** <br>

-**3.1 Running Time Series Analysis**<br>
+**3.2 Running Time Series Analysis**<br>
 - In the following example, we will use GEE to run a Time Series Analysis and print a chart to show results for a selected area in Ghana.
-Please use the video tutorial in **Section 3.2** to follow along.
+Please use the video tutorial in **Section 3.1** to follow along.

 - Copy the script [Time Series Analysis](https://github.com/ecodynlab/GALUP/wiki/Scripts#04_time_series_analysis) and paste into the GEE code editor.
 This is the same script that will be used in Exercise with slight alterations necessary to complete the Exercise.
 - The script includes:<br>